Introduction to Applets in Java

 Example #1

-In the coding example, we are going to see a basic version of the Hello World applet.
-In the figure given below, we see how a basic Applet Hello World is represented in the Bluej Java programming platform.
+In the coding example, we will see a basic version of the Hello World applet.
+The figure below illustrates the representation of an essential Applet, Hello World, in the BlueJ Java programming platform.

 Whenever we try to run the applet, the applet provides the screen below, which shows us many options to select from within a range of options.
-In the screen below, we can generate a web page, or run an applet in the Applet Viewer or run the applet in a Web browser.
-These are some of the options which have given by us in running an applet in the Bluej Programming platform.
-The applet’s height and width can also be provided in the box, and depending on the height and width provided, the Applet runs, making a distinct applet serving solutions for various problems.
+In the screen below, we can generate a web page, run an applet in the Applet Viewer or run the applet in a Web browser.
+We have provided several options for running an applet in the BlueJ Programming platform.
+The applet’s height and width can also be provided in the box, and depending on the height and width provided, the applet runs, making a distinct applet serving solutions for various problems.

 Now we see the example of the sample coding and import packages to present the Hello World Sample Code.
 In this program, we implement packages such as Applet and Graphics.
-Graphics g is used for painting and providing output in a web browser or in the desired medium as wanted.
+Developers use the Graphics g object to paint and render output in a web browser or any desired medium.

 Code: